wakeupnemo/polymarket-research/STATE.md

 - top-of-book state is being built from raw snapshots,
 - the feature-job input set is frozen explicitly,
 - a first stable feature set `v0_1` has been built successfully from those frozen inputs,
-- and a first diagnostics layer now runs on top of `feature_set_v0_1` outputs.
+- a diagnostics layer on top of the stable feature set now exists and runs successfully,
+- and the next concrete task is to interpret diagnostics and decide the next smallest research delta, not to redesign the pipeline.

-This is still an early research-stage system, but it is no longer just a design document set and it is no longer only an ingestion/state project.
+This is still an early research-stage system, but it is no longer just a design document set, it is no longer only an ingestion/state project, and it is no longer waiting on its first reporting layer.

 ---